-My name is Ciara and I co-facilitate the Falmouth group with Sophie.
+My name is Ciara and I co-facilitate the Truro group.
 When I was asked to join GV I had no idea of the wonderful impact it would have on my life.
 For years I suffered with my mental health and as a child I was silenced by my abuser.
 I don’t want any other young person to suffer in silence.

 I want every young person to be able to talk about how they are feeling and to know that they are important and what they say is important.
 That they are loved and really do matter.